carducci/ThirdWayWorkshop/readme.md

 Rather than making this just a simple boosted link, make this an `hx-get` with a target of `#main`, an `hx-select` of `#main`, and we want to swap the outerHTML (replace all of `#main`).
 Finally, we want our history to be accurate, so be sure to set the `hx-push-url` attribute to true.

+Now that we have a shared, page-level indicator; let's also use this indicator as a post is loading by adding the `hx-indicator` property.

 Our "read more" link now looks like this:

 ```html